 I recommend a selection of thermal baselayers, both leggings and tops, with a fleece or wool mid layer, and proper decent down jacket over the top.
 Hat and gloves of course.

 But don’t fear the cold.
-Concerts are limited to just 30 minutes in duration to keep people from getting too cold, and with so many warm bodies packed into a small space, there’ll be plenty of other people to help keep you warm.
+Concerts are limited to just 30 minutes in duration to keep people from freezing, and with so many warm bodies packed into a small space, there’ll be plenty of other people to help keep you warm.
 Plus afterwards you can decamp to the Finse 1222 hotel for a hot chocolate or something stronger to warm you up!

 And remember, all that sitting outside in the cold makes for a music festival experience like no other!